NDEWS is led by our research group composed of scientists from the University of Florida, New York University, and Florida Atlantic University.

 PI: Linda B. Cottler, PhD, MPH, FACE

-Dean’s Professor and Associate Dean, Department of Epidemiology, College of Public Health and Health Professions, College of Medicine
+Deans Professor of Epidemiology, College of Public Health and Health Professions, and College of Medicine

 UNIVERSITY OF FLORIDA